fantasy1114/NextJS-chat-app/README.md

 There aren't any usernames sent with the chat messages.
 This demo could be extended to introduce a username input box, and to add the current username to messages as they're sent.

 The demo uses the randomly generated Ably client Id as a unique identifier - which is how it can detect if it is "me" or "someone else" who sent the message.

-# Let us Know

-If this tutorial was helpful, or you're using Next.js and Ably in your project, we'd love to hear about it.
-Drop us a [message on Twitter](https://twitter.com/ablyrealtime) or email us at [devrel@ably.io](mailto:devrel@ably.io).